Timur Khizriev: Personal life

 Timur is a devout Muslim.
 He was even fasting during the Islamic month of Ramazan, despite the fact he was scheduled to battle against the Welsh grappler, Brett Johns on PFL 3: Koreshkov vs. Umalatov card.

 Timur is a natural bantamweight.
 He only came on as a substitute in the BYE's Grand Prix, and remained in the featherweight division.
 After the grand prix he originally planned to fight in the bantamweight division which did not come to fruition.

 Timur is feted friends with fighter Saygid Abdulaev, who currently competes in Flyweight division of Europe paramount MMA promotion Absolute Championship Akhmat (ACA).

 Timur grew up as a fan of mixed martial arts as he watched now defunct Pride Fighting Championships in television in Russia.
 He is a fan of MMA because it an amalgamation of Muay Thai, wrestling, grappling & boxing etc.

 Timur is the younger brother of UFC's middleweight prospect Aliaskhab Khizriev; who currently like his younger brother Timur has unbeaten record of 14-0.
 Both him and elder brother are part of conspicuous MMA gym ATT at Coconut Creek, Florida.

-He also has a younger brother Gamid Shamilovich Khizriev (born May 16, 2022) who has fought in MMA promotion, Fight Nights Global (FNG) of Russia.
+He also has a younger brother Gamid Shamilovich Khizriev who has fought in MMA promotion, Fight Nights Global (FNG) of Russia.
 Gamid who himself is team member of DagFighter has earned two bronze medals in Soyuz MMA (2020 at lightweight; 2022 at welterweight) and one gold at Moscow Pankration Tournament.

 Before joining ATT, Timur was initially part of paramount gym Jackon Wink MMA Academy, where he had the opportunity to train with MMA veterans like Jon Jones there.
 Before Khizriev debut for Bellator, he also trained at page-oner MMA gym, Kill Cliff FC under the leadership of Henri Hooft.

-Back at Dagestan he is part of famed gym DagFighter where he is teammates with venerable martial artist Zabit Magomedsharipov.
-His main coach at DagFighter gym are Timur Valiev and Mansur Uchakaev.
+Back at Dagestan he is part of the gym DagFighter where he is teammates with martial artist Zabit Magomedsharipov.
+His main coaches at DagFighter gym are Timur Valiev and Mansur Uchakaev.

 Even in Timur's homeplace of Dagestan, he hops from one gym to another.
 He occasionally visits another gym to wrestle and spar with various fighters.
 He also travels to the Dagestani town of Khasavyurt in order to be coached by Aslan Mamedov, and to improve his Muay Thai skills.